-Rule 310 - Odorous Organic Compounds: This rule prohibits the discharge of H2S and organic sulfides that result in a ground level impact beyond the property boundary in excess of 0.06 ppmv averaged over 3 minutes or 0.03 ppmv averaged over 1 hour.
-No measured data exists to confirm compliance with this rule; however, all produced gas from Platform A is sweet (less than 4 ppmv S).
+Rule 310 - Odorous Organic Compounds: This rule prohibits the discharge of $H_2S$ and organic sulfides that result in a ground level impact beyond the property boundary in excess of 0.06 ppmv averaged over 3 minutes or 0.03 ppmv averaged over 1 hour.
+No measured data exists to confirm compliance with this rule; however, all gas previously produced from Platform Houchin was sweet (less than 4 ppmv S).
 As a result, it is expected that compliance with this rule will be achieved.

-Rule 311 (Sulfur Content of Fuels): This rule limits the sulfur content of fuels combusted at the Platform Houchin to 0.5% (by wt.) for liquids fuels {and 15 gr/100 scf (calculated as H_2S) or 239 ppmvd for gaseous fuels}.
+Rule 311 (Sulfur Content of Fuels): This rule limits the sulfur content of fuels combusted at the Platform Houchin to 0.5% (by wt.) for liquids fuels {and 15 gr/100 scf (calculated as $H_2S$ ) or 239 ppmvd for gaseous fuels}.
 All reciprocating IC engines on the platform and on the crew and supply boats use CARB certified diesel fuel (total sulfur content of 0.0015 percent by weight), which is in compliance with the liquid fuel limits.